Operation Michael: Day 8, 28 March,

 The focus of the German attack changed again on 28 March.
-The Third Army, around Arras, that would be the target of Operation Mars.
+The Third Army around Arras would be the target of Operation Mars.
 Twenty-nine divisions attacked the Third Army and were repulsed.
 German troops advancing against the Fifth Army, from the original front at St. Quentin, had penetrated some 40 mi by this time, reaching Montdidier.
 Rawlinson replaced Gough, who was "Stellenbosched" (sacked) despite having organised a long and reasonably successful retreat given the conditions.

 The offensive saw a great wrong perpetrated on a distinguished British commander that was not righted for many years.
 Gough's Fifth Army had been spread thin on a 42 mi front lately taken over from the exhausted and demoralized French.
 The reason why the Germans did not break through to Paris, as by all the laws of strategy they ought to have done, was the heroism of the Fifth Army and its utter refusal to break.
 They fought a 38 mi rearguard action, contesting every village, field and, on occasion, yard ...
 With no reserves and no strongly defended line to its rear, and with eighty German divisions against fifteen British, the Fifth Army fought the Somme offensive to a standstill on the Ancre, not retreating beyond Villers-Bretonneux.